atimpone/aws-foundation-journey/1-dev-environments/1-2-solution.md

 # Initial Development Environment Solution Overview

 The following diagram represents a typical team development environment as a distinct AWS account supported by an initial set of foundation capabilities managed via a set of shared AWS accounts to meet the typical requirements outlined above.

-Since your specific requirements may include some or all of the Fast Follow-On Requirements listed above, some aspects of the initial solution will be different than shown in this diagram.
+Since your specific requirements may include some of the optional [Fast Follow-On Requirements](../2-fast-follow-on/1-1-requirements.md), aspects of your initial solution may be different than shown in this diagram.

 <img src="../images/dev-initial.png" alt="Initial Development Environment" width="800"/>